TrueNAS Apps: Tutorials

 ixVolumes are not recommended for permanent storage volumes, they are intended for rapid storage for a test deployment of the container.
 We recommend adding datasets and configuring the container storage volumes with the host path option.

 Host paths add existing dataset(s) as the storage volumes.
-You must configure the datasets before beginning the app installation using the wizard.
+You can configure the datasets before beginning the app installation using the wizard or click Create Dataset in the app install wizard.

 An SMB share option allows you to mount an SMB share as a Docker volume for the application to use.
 If the application requires specific datasets or you want to allow SMB share access, configure the dataset(s) and SMB share before using the installation wizard.